crowbar/barclamp-crowbar/doc/devguide/development/dev-vm-SUSE.md

-# Crowbar Dev based on SUSE
+# Crowbar Development Based Upon SUSE

 Here we describe how to setup a Crowbar development environment in a virtual machine (VM) that is based on openSUSE or SUSE Linux Enterprise Server (SLES).